redhat-ai-services/helm-charts/charts/vllm-kserve/README.md

   --set multiNode.tensorParallelSize=2
 ```

 `pipelineParallelSize` should be be equal to the number of pods/nodes you are deploying to, and `tensorParallelSize` should be equal to the number of GPUs available in each node.
+By default, the multiNode deployment will use `pipelineParallelSize=2` and `tensorParallelSize=1`.

 >[!NOTE]
 > Autoscaling is not supported with multiNode deployments.